robtimus/obfuscation-xml/README.md

             .withElement("password", Obfuscator.fixedLength(3))
             .build();

 An XML obfuscator will only obfuscate text, and ignore leading and trailing whitespace, including inside CDATA sections.
-Support for attributes may be added in the future, but it will never obfuscate element tag names, comments, etc.
+It will never obfuscate element tag names, comments, etc.

 ## Obfuscation of nested elements